‘It’s a miracle’: iPad helps locate father and daughter after plane crash in Luzerne County - NewsBreak

 ‘It’s a miracle’: iPad helps locate father and daughter after plane crash in Luzerne County

-BEAR CREEK TOWNSHIP, LUZERNE COUNTY (WBRE/WYOU) — State police found two people alive Monday morning after an overnight plane crash in Luzerne County.
+BEAR CREEK TOWNSHIP, LUZERNE COUNTY (WBRE/WYOU) — A plane crashed in Luzerne County and the two people on board were found alive, after an hours-long search.

-Police tell us a father and daughter were found alive after their plane crashed in the woods overnight.
-They are alive all because of an iPad.
+Investigators learned of the crash around 8:30 p.m.
+Sunday night and they say they found the father and daughter all thanks to an iPad.

-A 58-year-old man and his 13-year-old daughter had performed a “touch-and-go” at Wilkes-Barre/Scranton International Airport and were returning to the Pocono Mountain Municipal Airport when their plane crashed in the middle of state game lands in Bear Creek Township.
+“This was a miracle.
+Those two individuals are very lucky,” said Chief James Serafin, Bear Creek Volunteer Hose Company.

-The United States Air Force was able to find their location by tracking an iPad that pinged off a local tower.Aunt charged with criminal homicide in 2020 dies in hospital
+A 58-year-old man and his 13-year-old daughter took off from Pocono Mountain Municipal Airport, performed a ‘touch and go’ at the Wilkes-Barre/Scranton International Airport, and were on their way back to the Poconos when their plane crashed in the middle of state game lands in Bear Creek Township.

 For the latest news, weather, sports, and streaming video, head to PAhomepage.com.